AustinReese/UsedVehicleSearch/README.md

 * Added photos to results page.

+* Remain on the form page when a search yields no results

 * Allow for users to search by any city using latitude and longitude instead of specific craigslist regions

 * Track which cities have been scraped recently to add order to the scraping process